 Monthly Noma Webinars

-Monthly seminars will be held on the last Tuesday of each month from 16h00 to 17h00 Central Africa Time.
+Monthly seminars will be held on the last Tuesday of each month from 16h00 to 17h00 South Africa Standard Time (UTC/GMT +2 hours)

 Register for the webinar series here